marc-techdev/x-clone/README.md

 - HTML5
 - CSS3

 ## Author
-Marc Ryan Dela Cruz [](https://x.com/marc_techdev)
+[Marc Ryan Dela Cruz]

 ---

 ⭐ Star if you found this useful!
-This was a UI practice project — no further updates planned.
+This was a UI practice project from earlier this year.